Skip to main content

 • Defended the officers of a prominent Israeli manufacturing company against securities claims that the officers knowingly misrepresented the performance of a business unit accused of bribery.
 Achieved complete pleadings-stage dismissal with prejudice of all claims, which sought over $1 billion in damages.

-• Defended a national physical therapy clinic operator against a putative securities class action that alleged the company's accounting restatement resulted from a knowing mischaracterization of noncontrolling interests in individual clinics.
-The court dismissed all the allegations with prejudice, finding plaintiffs had alleged no facts from which fraudulent intent could be inferred.
+• Defended a national physical therapy clinic operator against a putative securities class action that alleged the company's accounting restatement resulted from a knowing mischaracterization of interests in individual clinics.
+The court dismissed all allegations with prejudice, finding plaintiffs had alleged no facts from which fraudulent intent could be inferred.

 • Defended a well-known technology company and its directors against consolidated lawsuits that claimed the defendants omitted material information from a proxy statement filed in connection with its merger with another well-known company.
 Negotiated a limited disclosure-based settlement of all claims before the scheduled stockholder vote, which occurred without incident.